prjctgeek/foodie/content/guidelines.md

 salty kalamata olive is a no go.
 Indian food, Korean food, and many other cuisine are frustratingly out of bounds with this guideline.

 Many fish are also in this category, as the smell is just too much.
 Cod in crunchy fish and chips is fine.
 Salmon is pushing it, and must be cooked without the skin, or smoked.

+Earthy spices, like cumin are a hard no.

 The tag [strong](/tags/strong) is used for this guideline, but most of the recipes here are on the bland side, so there is no tag for that.